 - Fruit cores, pits and seeds – many of these cannot be eaten, so its best to avoid

 - Buttercup – these contain acrid poison which can cause intestinal irritation

-- Dairy products - these are derived from animals and should not be fed to your Guinea Pig
+- Dairy products – dairy products such as milk, cheese, yoghurt etc are derived from animals and should not be fed to your Guinea Pig

 - Garlic – there is much debate about the safety of Garlic.
 It’s probably best to avoid it